Top 13 Festivals In Singapore To Celebrate In 2026 | Dates, Timing & more!

 -

-Highlights : Experience a great Indian festival in Singapore that will add on to your trip and make amazing, life-long memories.
+Highlights: Experience a great Indian festival in Singapore that will add to your trip and make amazing, life-long memories.

 Lantern Festival Celebration In Singapore

-On the last day of the Chinese New Year the Lantern Festival or the Spring Lantern Festival is celebrated, that is on the 15th day from the start of the Chinese New Year.
-On this day, you will find childrens stepping out and bringing along different types of paper lanterns, lighting them up and releasing them towards the sky.
-The paper lanterns come in different shapes and sizes while some also have quizzes in them for the kids to solve.
-While in Singapore, the view is something that you must not miss out on in any case, it's mesmerizing and at the same time, an experience that one will never forget!
+On the last day of the Chinese New Year, the Lantern Festival or the Spring Lantern Festival, is one of the major festivals in Singapore, which is celebrated on the 15th day from the start of the Chinese New Year.
+On this day, you will find children stepping out and bringing along different types of paper lanterns, lighting them up and releasing them towards the sky.
+The paper lanterns come in different shapes and sizes, and some also have quizzes in them for the kids to solve.
+While in Singapore, the view is something that you must not miss out on in any case; it's mesmerising and at the same time, an experience that one will never forget!
 This experience will also give you a glimpse of how the New Year is celebrated in China and its cultural importance.

 -